TNRIS/flood/README.md

 # texas flood information viewer

 ## Archived as read only - Sep 20 2024.
-This repository is no longer used.
+This repository is no longer used by TxGIO or maintained.

 ## Setup